 How can I tell if an existing quiz is made with Classic Quizzes or New Quizzes?

 The user interface of the two quiz engines appears quite different once you click to enter a quiz and start editing or testing it.
-You can compare them with this image slider (click to open), which shows Classic Quizzes on the left and New Quizzes on the right.
+You can compare them with the following image slider (or click to open), which shows Classic Quizzes on the left and New Quizzes on the right.

 From outside of editing mode, the easiest way to tell the difference is from the “Quizzes” or “Assignments” area of your Canvas course.
 You will see a “rocket” icon next to each quiz you have created.
 As seen in the following image, on a New Quiz this icon will be solid green, while on a Classic Quiz it will be white with a green outline.